masoncloud/cheatsheets/nginx.md

         ...
     }

+### Configure Nginx to only listen on localhost

+    server {
+        ...
+        listen 127.0.0.1:8080
+    }

 ### Default Log Location on Ubuntu/Debian

 Unless declared explicitly within a site configuration, Nginx will log to the following files:

  * access_log `/var/log/nginx/access.log`
  * error_log `/var/log/nginx/error.log`

+On MacOS, they will be present in `/usr/local/var/log/nginx`.

 These settings may be changed in `/etc/nginx/nginx.conf` or overridden within your specific server configuration files as the example below shows: